AnushkaMazumdar2/3rd-Semester-Final-Project/README.md

 - _Scalability and Adaptability_: CV, NLP, and DL techniques offer scalability and adaptability, allowing the platform to handle diverse types of forgery across various domains and applications, from social media content moderation to document authentication.

 ---

+---
+**Demonstration Video:**
+Watch our demonstration video to see our Text and Image Forgery Detection Platform in action!
+In this video, we showcase how our platform effectively detects fraudulent text and image content using advanced Natural Language Processing (NLP), Computer Vision (CV), and Deep Learning (DL) techniques.

+---

 **Usage:**

 1. **Installation:**